PhilippeJacques/DSTIKAFKADATAENG2/README.md

-# Option ? - Real-time Data Analytics Pipeline
+#  Real-time Data Analytics Pipeline
 ## Description
 My solution uses python on google collab to get data from the https://jsonplaceholder.typicode.com/todos/1 api which yields a json response.